stephaniaslis/Alura-Challenge-BI---2nd-Edition/README.md

   - Christopher Nolan

 # 2nd Week - Alura food
 In this case there is the dataset from Zomato that is an Indian multinational restaurant aggregator and food delivery company.
-The goal is analyse the Indian food market to deliver information that helps the decision making of Alura foods in India.
+The goal is analyse the Indian food market to deliver information that helps the decision making of Alura food in India.

 ## Dataset
 The dataset is made by json files from Zomato API.